Cross-Chirality Generalization by Axial Vectors for Hetero-Chiral Protein-Peptide Interaction Design

 \subsection{Wet-lab validation}

 Motivated by PepMirror’s clear advantages in \emph{in-silico} evaluations, we next assess its practical utility for \textit{de novo} D-peptide binder discovery.
 Using PepMirror (cross), we generate 5,000 D-peptide candidates against CD38 (Cluster of Differentiation 38), a validated therapeutic target in multiple myeloma and an emerging target in NAD$^+$-linked immunometabolic disorders.
 After physics-based and geometry-based filtering (Appendix~\ref{subsection:SI:design-cd38}), we prioritize 12 candidates for chemical synthesis and binding assays.
-Among them, a 10-mer peptide (D-1412; sequence ``trikhytyce") achieve a dissociation constant $K_D \approx 10~\mu$M, with kinetic and steady-state fittings yielding consistent estimates.
+Among them, a 10-mer peptide (D-1412; sequence ``trikhytyce``) achieve a dissociation constant $K_D \approx 10~\mu$M, with kinetic and steady-state fittings yielding consistent estimates.
 Structural inspection of D-1412 suggests multiple sidechain-mediated interactions that depends on correct stereochemistry, supporting PepMirror’s capability to design plausible hetero-chiral interactions (Figure~\ref{fig:bli}).
+However, we observed an unexpected phenomenon: the enantiomer of D-1412 also showed binding activity toward CD38 with a comparable affinity (Appendix~\ref{subsection:reduced-stereo-selectivity}).
+While peptide--protein interactions are generally considered stereoselective, recent studies suggest that this selectivity is not necessarily absolute and may be attenuated by conformational disorder or alternative binding modes~\cite{newcombe2024stereochemistry,li2026transcending}.
+To validate this observation, we repeated the BLI assays and confirmed peptide chirality by circular dichroism (CD) (Figure~\ref{fig:SI-1412-CD}).
+These controls support the reliability of the affinity measurements for both peptides.
 Overall, these results imply a competitive experimental hit rate and further demonstrate the practical utility of PepMirror for mirror-image drug discovery.